 Located deep in the central highlands lie Kenya’s highest peak, Mount Kenya.
 The mountain is the remains of an extinct volcano that expired millions of years ago.
 The mountain lies right across the equator, but its height allows for the formation of glaciers and has snow on the peak.

 Otherwise Known as God’s mountain, by the resident Kikuyu tribe that live around the Mount Kenya region where they worshiped facing the mountain where folks claimed God lived.

 This is Africa’s 2nd highest peak.
 The mountain has three peaks.
-Batian, Nelion that can only be reached by technical climbers via rock and ice and point Lenana which is the most accessible peak to conquer for mountaineers that are reasonably fit.
+Batian, Nelion can only be reached by technical climbers via rock and ice, and Point Lenana is the most accessible peak to conquer for mountaineers that are reasonably fit.